 - The Best Palaces in Europe to Visit

-The Dickens Festival in Deventer, The Netherlands is a festival which takes place annually, the weekend before Christmas.
+The Dickens Festival in Deventer, The Netherlands, is a festival which takes place annually, the weekend before Christmas.
 For two days, the Bergkwartier turns into a Dickens world.
-The Bergkwartier is the medieval part of Deventer.
-This makes it perfect as the backdrop of a 19th-century English town from Charles Dickens.
+The Bergkwartier is the medieval part of Deventer, making it perfect as the backdrop of a 19th-century English town from Charles Dickens.